 The information reported within a digital financial report or set of digital financial or nonfinancial information is an identifiable, definitive, discrete set of reported facts.
 Those facts have an identifiable, definitive, discrete set of characteristics which distinguishes one fact from another fact.
 Those facts and characteristics have an identifiable, definitive, discrete set of relations.
 Those facts and characteristics have an identifiable, definitive, discrete set of properties.
 These attributes are a nature of the information itself.
+These are the mechanics of a structured digital financial report.
+These mechanics are not disputable.

 While determining what must be reported and how it is reported can at times be subjective in nature and require significant professional judgment; once that judgment has been exercised and once the information is provided the facts, characteristics, relations, and properties of that reported information is in no way subjective and open to judgment or interpretation.
-They are simply facts.
+They are simply facts that are governed by rules of logic.
 Those facts are objective.
 Those facts can be interpreted by a user of the facts as the user sees fit.
 But the facts themselves are objective.